epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 - No user management: anybody who has access to the port 80 of the MIP Local server can access the Web Portal and all the data available in the MIP.
 This can either be
 	- Everybody that has access to the local network, if the firewall is open.
 	- Only users who have access to the server itself, if the firewall prevents external access.
 - User authentification required: every user must obtain credentials to access the Web Portal.
-In this case, user rights and authentification are managed by the main HBP servers, so network access to these servers must be allowed.
+In this case, user rights and authentification are managed by the main HBP servers, so network access to these servers must be allowed ([services.humanbrainproject.eu](http://services.humanbrainproject.eu) domain).

 Further information: